IntroCSCI/colorvisionproject-stephaniegloriasm/README.md

 ### v1.0 Updates

 The v1.0 update makes sure to store and determine the rest of the colors that are primary and exclude those that are not.
 In addition, there is some small changes in the main.cpp to make things more organized, like the addition of string and the mention of the new class.
-The new class determines fot he colors of the image and separates them to make them unique or primary.
+The new class determines the colors of the image and separates them to make them unique or primary.

 ## Developer